About the tour

-The fortress can also be visited with wheelchairs, prams and dogs (however, dogs must be on a leash and must be provided with muzzles).
+The fortress can also be visited with wheelchairs, prams and dogs (however, dogs must be kept on a leash and must be provided with muzzles).

-It is strictly forbidden to move around the Fortress outside the visiting route without a guide!
+It is strictly forbidden to move around the Fortress outside the visiting route and without a guide!
 Climbing to the top of the earth mounds is forbidden!
 There is the risk of falling down or getting injured!

 Parents or accompanying adults are responsible for the safety and behaviour of their children!